DC Trail Ranger

 Where to Find Us

 Trail Rangers cover nearly 25 miles of trail owned and maintained by DC.
-From May to September, they are out daily during the morning and evening rush and weekends, giving trail users peace of mind and help when they need it most.
+They are out daily all year round during the morning and evening rush and weekends, giving trail users peace of mind and help when they need it most.
+All trails covered by the program are mapped here.

 Marvin Gaye Trail: Following the Watts Branch creek, the 1.6 mile trail runs from near the Minnesota Ave.
 Metro Station to the city’s eastern boundary line.
 As a link between numerous parks and neighborhood institutions, the Marvin Gaye Trail is both an important community resource and a commuter connection.
 Explore more with our trail brochure.

-Metropolitan Branch Trail: With nearly 4 of the planned 8 miles of trail built, the Met Branch Trail stretches from Union Station to Fort Totten Park through NE DC.
+Metropolitan Branch Trail: With more than 4 of the planned 8 miles of trail built, the main stem of the Met Branch Trail stretches from Union Station to Fort Totten Metro station through NE DC.
 It boasts easy access from NoMa, Eckington, Edgewood, and Brookland.
-When completed, the MBT will continue north into Silver Spring.
+A short section from Silver Spring is also currently built.
+When completed, the MBT will be continous from Union Station to Silver Spring.
 Explore more with our trail brochure.
 More information on continued construction at the project website

 Follow the Trail Rangers